ralna/GALAHAD/doc/Python/cro.rst

       m : int
           holds the number of constraints.
       m_equal : int
           holds the number of equality constraints.
-These must occur first in
+These **must** occur first in $A$.
-          $A$.
-      f : float
-          holds the constant term $f$ in the objective function. g : ndarray(n)
+      g : ndarray(n)
           holds the values of the linear term $g$ in the objective function.
+      H_ne : int
+          holds the number of entries in the lower triangular part of $H$.
       H_val : ndarray(H_ptr(n)-1)
-          holds the values of the nonzeros of the lower triangular part of $H$ in the sparse co-ordinate storage scheme.
+          holds the values of the nonzeros of the lower triangular part of $H$ in the sparse row-wise storage scheme.
       H_col : ndarray(H_ptr(n)-1)
-          holds the column indices of the nonzeros of the lower triangular part of $H$ in the sparse co-ordinate storage scheme.
+          holds the column indices of the nonzeros of the lower triangular part of $H$ in the sparse row-wise storage scheme.
       H_ptr : ndarray(n+1)
           holds the starting position of each row of the lower triangular part of $H$, as well as the total number of entries.
+      A_ne : int
+          holds the number of entries in $A$.
       A_val : ndarray(A_ptr(m)-1)
-          holds the values of the nonzeros of $A$ in the sparse co-ordinate storage scheme.
+          holds the values of the nonzeros of $A$ in the sparse row-wise storage scheme.
       A_col : ndarray(A_ptr(m)-1)
-          holds the column indices  of the nonzeros of $A$ in the sparse co-ordinate  storage scheme.
+          holds the column indices  of the nonzeros of $A$ in the sparse row-wise storage scheme.
       A_ptr : ndarray(m+1)
           holds the starting position of each row of $A$, as well as the total number of entries.